-To meet our definition of disability, you must not be able to engage in any substantial gainful activity (SGA) because of a medically-determinable physical or mental impairment(s):
+To meet our definition of disability, you must not be able to engage in any substantial gainful activity (SGA) because of a medically determinable physical or mental impairment(s) that is either:

 - Expected to result in death.

 - Has lasted or is expected to last for a continuous period of at least 12 months.

 There is a separate definition of disability for children (under age 18) who are applying for the Supplemental Security Income (SSI) program.
 A disabled child also qualifies for the SSI employment supports described later in the Red Book.

 We use the term “substantial gainful activity” to describe a level of work activity and earnings.

 Work is “substantial” if it involves doing significant physical or mental activities or a combination of both.
 For work activity to be substantial, it does not need to be performed on a full-time basis.
 Work activity performed on a part-time basis may also be SGA.

 “Gainful” work activity may include:

 - Work performed for pay or profit.

 - Work of a nature generally performed for pay or profit.

 - Work intended for profit, whether or not a profit is realized.

 We do not use SGA as a factor to determine initial eligibility for SSI benefits if you are blind.

 If you are self-employed and your disability is not blindness, the way we evaluate your work activity for SGA purposes will depend on whether we evaluate your work activity before or after you have received SSDI benefits for 24 months and the purpose of the evaluation.
 We will evaluate your work under The Three Tests or the Countable Income Test to determine if your work activity is SGA, depending on when you worked.